coldbox-templates/rest/readme.md

 We also give you some utility functions for RESTFul building:

-- `routeNotFound` - Can be used to fire of route not founds via 404
+- `onInvalidRoute` - Can be used to fire of route not founds via 404
 - `onExpectationFailed` - Can be called when an expectation of a request fails, like invalid parameters/headers etc.
 - `onAuthorizationFailure` - Can be called to send a NOT Authorized status code and message.